 If Taipei is a city that embraces the old with the new, Tainan is a city where time is a slow grind.
 Tainan is the oldest settlement in Taiwan, and its well-preserved temples and architecture can make you feel like you’ve stepped back in time.

-Jinguashi is an historical mining town, famous for its gold and copper mines.
+Jinguashi is a historic mining town, famous for its gold and copper mines.
 The area is reported to contain one of the world’s largest gold deposits.
 Jinguashi celebrates its mining heritage with its Gold Ecological Park and its gigantic bronze statue of the god Guang Gong.

 Today, these maze-like structures add to the town’s charm, along with its mountain scenery and magnificent ocean views.
 In our opinion, that’s one of the nicest places in Taiwan!